 3. Poor readability

 Too much text is a huge no-no these days, especially for mobile users.
-Also, make sure you follow these golden rules for text:
+As well as for those who don’t read too good.
+In our experience, it’s best to follow these golden rules for text:

 - Check your spelling and grammar.
 Some people simply won't tolerate common errors, so don't aggravate them.